jodur/imagesdirectory-camera/README.md

 The file selection function defined by exclude and the timestamps are identical as in the use with `imagedirectory.create_gif_mp4` service.

-The only addition is the `lasthours` parameter that allows you to select only the latest `x` hours from the latest images within the given timerange.
-This parameters allows you to only include the snapshots that are made for example the last 2 hours to display in the camera.
+The only addition is the `lasthours` parameter that allows you to select only the latest `x.x` hours from the latest images within the given timerange.
+This parameters allows you to only include the snapshots that are made (for example) the last 2 hours to display in the camera.

-The No. of files and the selected files that the camera is using is available as Attribute and could be examind under the developer tools unde the STATES tab.
+The No. of files and the selected files that the camera is using are available as Attribute and could be examined under the developer tools under the STATES tab.

 ## Camera services